 Grandvalira: a world cup ski resort

 Grandvalira continues to host major sporting events and high-level competitions.
-The Andorra ski resort has an interesting calendar for the season, with the World Cup Finals, followed by the Kilometre Launch World Cup Finals.
+The Andorra ski resort has an interesting calendar for the season, with the Ski World Cup, followed by the Speed Skiing World Cup.

 A World Cup ski resort

 With the same enthusiasm with which Grandvalira presented its first candidacy in 2006 to host a World Cup, the resort continues to host some of the most outstanding competitions in the world of alpine skiing.
 In the 2018-2019 season, Grandvalira once again made history by hosting top-level sporting competitions and top international events.
 The highlight was the FIS World Cup Finals 2019, which were held in Grandvalira for the first time.
 In addition, the ski area once again hosted the 2019 Launch Kilometre World Cup and the 2019 Total Fight Masters of Freestyle, one of the star events on the world Freestyle calendar.
-This year, Grandvalira is once again hosting top-level events with the AUDI FIS World Cup Finals 2023 and the Kilometre Launch World Cup Finals.
+In 2023, Grandvalira was once again hosting top-level events with the AUDI FIS World Cup Finals and the Speed Skiing World Cup.

 February 10 to 11, 2024